 - App "Izly" or on www.izly.fr

 - Your ENT > Carte Multiservice

-- Should you lose it, should it be stolen from you, you will need to stop your
+- Should you lose it or have it stolen from you, you will need to stop your e-wallet

-- e-wallet by going on the Izly website.
+- by connecting to you Izly account.

-Then, you will be able to obtain a new card from the registrar's office but you will need to pay for a new one.
+Then, you will be able to obtain a new card from the registrations office in exchange of a fee.